Called to Be Culture Warriors

 Holiness in Action (God Begins the Process)

 Some theorize that holiness is something like forgiveness; God grants it to us and then we go our merry way without any responsibilities whatsoever.
 This argument is odd because although it is true that only God can pardon our sins, even that pardon comes with an expectation.
-Consider the woman caught in the act of adultery; Jesus tells her that her sins are forgiven with the stipulation that she stops sinning from that moment forward (John 8:1-11).
+Consider the woman caught in the act of adultery; Jesus tells her that her sins are forgiven with the stipulation that she must stop sinning from that moment forward (John 8:1-11).
 In a certain sense, holiness is the continuation of a work (sanctification) that God sets in motion within us.

 Holiness (the Process)